SirG97/ononiru-jobs/README.md

 ##Ononiru jobs

-start server with comand lind using php -S localhost:4000 or any port of your choice
+start server with command line using php -S localhost:4000 or any port of your choice